unisave-cloud/asset/README.md

 3. Install required Unity packages in `Window > Package Manager` in `Packages: Unity Registry`:
     - `TextMeshPro` (so that examples compile)
     - `Test Framework` (so that tests compile and run)
+    - `JetBrains Rider Editor` (so that csproj and sln files are generated and Rider works well)
     - If some package installation fails, just restart Unity and retry.
     - Restart Unity once all are installed, if errors don't disappear right away.
 5. Set up Unisave cloud connection (ideally to the minikube cluster) so that examples and unit test can be run.